What are the best box turtle beddings? In this short article, I will show you what I consider to be the best substrate

 The best substrates for box turtles are:

-- Zoo Med Eco-Earth Coconut Fiber Substrate (click to check the current price on Amazon)– This is what I use as my box turtle bedding.
+- Zoo Med Eco-Earth Coconut Fiber Substrate (click to learn more)– This is what I use as my box turtle bedding.
 It comes in loose soil or brick form.
 I prefer the brick form, but both are OK.

 Coconut fiber is usually sold as either a compact brick or already loosened.
 For the brick, you simply take it, put it into a large bucket, add a bit of warm water and it will expand really fast into looser, moist bedding.

 It’s non-toxic, all-organic, and very inexpensive.
 It’s also PERFECT to use as a base box turtle bedding material.